 Progress, but still not finished.
 See the swirls from the grinder?
 The palm sander takes care of those.

-Before it was all over, the table was completely dismantled.
+Before it was all over, the table legs were removed as well.
 I hadn’t intended to do that, but it was clear that the more access we had to each nook and cranny, the better the result.
 It was a good choice and allowed for a suitable result.

 And this is the stripped table, top to bottom!
 It was attractive…in an unfinished, unattractive pine sort of way.

 This would end the outside work, since I decided to re-finish inside.
-Too many birds, bugs, critters, pollen and dust.
+Too many birds, bugs, critters, pollen, dirt and debris.

 I made the decision to go white and then try and work backwards with some kind of “faux distressing.”
 Yes, that may be a new technique with unknown results, but forward I went.

-The direction I went may startle even the most weathered artisan; I chose to mix white latex ceiling paint with the Minwax water based Polycrylic in a clear satin finish.
+The direction I went may startle even the most weathered artisan; I chose to mix white latex ceiling paint with the Minwax Polycrylic in a clear satin finish.

 With 23 years experience as a painting contractor, I knew the go-ahead was the fact that these were both water based products.
 Normally, and under any other circumstances, mixing paint and poly would be a bad idea.
 But, you can go ahead as long as you mix water with water or oil with oil.
 Oil and water do not mix.